prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

     ![](../images/dp500-8-17.png)

-    *The "disconnected" line indicates that the relationship is a limited relationship.
+    >**Note** The "disconnected" line indicates that the relationship is a limited relationship.
 A model relationship is limited when there's no guaranteed "one" side.
 In this case, it's because the relationship spans source groups.
 At query time, relationship evaluation can differ for limited relationships.
-For more information, see [Limited relationships](https://docs.microsoft.com/power-bi/transform-model/desktop-relationships-understand).*
+For more information, see [Limited relationships](https://docs.microsoft.com/power-bi/transform-model/desktop-relationships-understand).

 1. Create another relationship, this time relating the **Fiscal Quarter** column of the **Order Date** table to the **Fiscal Quarter** column of the **Targets** table.